brezhnyev/odrscenariomaker/README.md

 # Building Client application
 To build the Client application cd ppp_simulation/cpp:
-1. Make the debug and/or release directories:
-* Debug:   mkdir debug, cd debug, cmake .. -DCMAKE_BUILD_TYPE=Debug
-* Release: mkdir release,  cd release, cmake .. -DCMAKE_BUILD_TYPE=Release
-2. Make include directory with mkdir include.
+1. Make include directory with mkdir include.
 There should be two soft links in the include folder:<br>
 * boost -> /path/to/carla_repo/Build/boost-1.72.0-c8-install/include
 * carla -> /path/to/carla_repo/LibCarla/source/
-3. Make lib folder.
+2. Make lib folder.
 There should be the following soft links int the lib folder:<br>
 * boost -> /path/to/carla_repo/Build/boost-1.72.0-c8-install/lib/
 * carla_debug -> /path/to/carla_repo/Build/<libcarla-client-build.debug>/LibCarla/cmake/client  (libcarla-client-build.debug is optional)
 * carla_release -> /path/to/carla_repo/Build/<libcarla-client-build.release>/LibCarla/cmake/client (libcarla-client-build.debug is optional)
-4. cd release or debug.
-Run "cmake .."
+3. Make the debug and/or release directories:
+* Debug:   mkdir debug, cd debug, cmake .. -DCMAKE_BUILD_TYPE=Debug
+* Release: mkdir release,  cd release, cmake .. -DCMAKE_BUILD_TYPE=Release
-5. Start the ./CarlaUE4.sh and then ./clientExample in two different terminals
+4. Start the ./CarlaUE4.sh and then ./clientExample in two different terminals

 Example of the files structure in the ppp_simulation/cpp folder:
 <pre>